This is a classic quiche with bacon and Gruyère cheese. It's a sophisticated and delicious choice for breakfast or lunch.

 The recipe for this classy and tasty Quiche Lorraine is below.
 Here are some other Make-Ahead Breakfasts you can consider!

 💬 How do you like this quiche?
-Scroll down to leave a comment for me, and a star rating!
+Leave a comment below.

 Quiche Lorraine